predictive-clinical-neuroscience/PCNportal/README.md

 ## Using the website

-The latest version of the website is available at https://pcnportal.dccn.nl/, and provides all instructions necessary to start modelling and how to use the results.
-Only a data set of supported models is needed.
-If not available, a demo is provided to test the website under the tab 'How to model'.
+The latest version of the website is available at https://pcnportal.dccn.nl/ and provides all instructions necessary to start modelling and explains how to use the results.
+Only a data set of supported models is needed to get started, but we also provide data to run a demo under the tab 'How to model'.

 ## Features